maitrikjpatel/DevNotes/JQuery.md

 author: "Maitrik Patel"

 title: "Jquery"
-description: "JQuery is getting old but not dead."
+description: "You might not need jQuery but just in case."

 role: "tools, development"